 As the first pickup by new Miramax prexy Daniel Battsek, “The Heart of the Game” doubtless will generate interest and invite scrutiny by industry observers.
 It remains to be seen, however, how much must-see vibe the pic can muster among mainstream moviegoers, or even arthouse habitues.
+Comparisons to “Hoop Dreams,” favorable and otherwise, are hard to resist.
+But disappointing B.O. returns by other recent, well-crafted sports docs (“The Year of the Yao,” “Go Tigers!”) portend an uphill struggle for Ward Serrill’s compelling but traditional feature about an inspiring coach and femme basketball players at a Seattle high school.
 Prospects may be brighter in homevid playoffs.

 Filmed over seven years, the pic devotes most screen time to Bill Resler, a gregarious U. of Washington tax professor with an abiding interest in sports.
 Despite his admitted lack of experience, he jumps at the chance to moonlight as coach for the girls basketball team — the Roughriders — at Roosevelt High School.
 Very quickly, he turns the perennial losers into tournament contenders, driving the team to play as relentlessly (and intimidatingly) as males.

 Resler — whose slight resemblance to Santa Claus becomes more pronounced as he ages during the pic — often seems a comical figure while he exhorts his gangly femme hoopsters to “Sink your teeth in their necks!
 Draw blood!”
 But the girls take him seriously.
 “Heart of the Game” scores some telling points while tweaking gender stereotypes, playfully provoking thought while seriously suggesting that dunking and dribbling can be important steps toward self-empowerment.